Cray-HPE/docs-csm/upgrade/1.0/README.md

 > - At this point your ceph commands will still be working.
 > - You have a new way of executing ceph commands in addition to the traditional way.
 >   - Please see [cephadm-reference.md](resource_material/common/cephadm-reference.md) for more information.
-> - Both methods are depdent on the master nodes and storage nodes 001/2/3 have a ceph.client.admin.keyring and/or a ceph.conf file (cephadm will not require the ceph.conf).
+> - Both methods are dependent on the master nodes and storage nodes 001/2/3 have a ceph.client.admin.keyring and/or a ceph.conf file (cephadm will not require the ceph.conf).
 > - When you continue with Stage 2, you may have issues running your ceph commands.
 >   - If you are experiencing this, please double check that you restored your /etc/ceph directory from your tar backup.